ddnexus/pagy/docs/api/console.md

 Avoid using `rails console` with `Pagy::Console`.

 Use `irb` instead.
-However, if you need `rails console` please ensure you do not freeze the `Pagy::DEFAULT` hash, in your `pagy.rb` config file, otherwise you'll receive a "can't modify frozen Hash" exception:
+However, if you need `rails console` please ensure temporarily  "unfreeze" the `Pagy::DEFAULT` hash, in your `pagy.rb` config file, otherwise you'll receive a "can't modify frozen Hash" exception:

 ```rb
 # Pagy::DEFAULT.freeze  ## temporarily comment out this line
 ```
 !!!

-Now follow the instructions in the irb tab.
+Now, refer to the instructions in the [irb tab](#irb).

 +++